Educators: Protect Personal Information

 • Damage to reputation

 1. Ask the students if they have ever squeezed toothpaste out of a tube and tried to put it back in.
-Then, ask them how they think this analogy might apply to personal information.
+Then, encourage them to think about how they think this analogy might apply to sharing personal information online

-2. Ask them to come up with three activities that they do online.
-For example, posting photos, sending messages, and playing games.
+2. Ask them to name three activities that they do online.
+For example, posting photos, sending messages, or playing games.

 3. Explain that personal information is everything you share about yourself to do an activity online.
-Ask them to give one example of personal information that they share when they do each activity.
-For example, you share your name and email address to register for an online account and share your photo when you post it.
+For each activity they've named, ask them to give one example of the personal information that they share.
+For example, they might share their name and email address when registering for an online account, or share a photo when posting online.

 4. Ask them if it is possible to ‘put the toothpaste back’ when it comes to personal information, going back to your three activities.
-For example, you can delete a photo or message, and delete your online gaming account.
+For example, they can delete a photo or message, and delete their online gaming account.

-5. Explain to the students that information that is online is permanent.
-It can be copied, seen by larger and unintended audiences, and is searchable.
+5. Explain that information online is permanent.
+It can be copied, shared with larger and unintended audiences, and is searchable.
 Ask them how someone could save someone else’s message – they might surprise you with their ingenuity.

 6. Remind them that these methods of saving people’s information apply to them too.
-Explain to them that websites, such as social media sites like WhatsApp or Snapchat, also save this content automatically on their serve.
+Explain that websites, such as social media sites like WhatsApp or Snapchat, also save this content automatically on their servers.

 1. Divide your class into five groups.